Community Organizing Manager

 - Experience Level

-Are you driven to create racial and economic justice?
+Are you driven to work for racial and economic justice?
 Are you smart, creative and adept at building relationships?
 If so, this may be the role for you!
-Located in Concord, CA, Monument Impact (MI) seeks a full-time, bilingual (Spanish/English), experienced Community Organizing Manager to lead our programs and campaigns that engage Monument residents in some of the most urgent issues of our times.
+Located in Concord, CA, Monument Impact (MI) seeks a full-time, ideally bilingual (Spanish/English), experienced Community Organizing Manager to lead our programs and campaigns that engage residents in Concord and surrounding communities in some of the most urgent issues of our times.
 This is a unique opportunity to make a significant difference in the lives of our predominately low-income, immigrant community and to be part of a movement for equity in Contra Costa County.

 About Monument Impact

 Since 2001, Monument Impact has worked with the Monument community of Concord to address immigrants’ barriers to economic advancement.
+Increasingly, we have served residents of other cities in East and Central Contra Costa County.
 Our mission is to ensure that immigrants, refugees and low-income residents in Concord and surrounding communities have the voice, tools and relationships for an equitable share of the social and economic wealth in our region.
-To meet our mission, we integrate our direct services in workforce development, healthy community, immigration services, and more with community engagement and organizing.
+To meet our mission, we integrate our direct services in workforce development, healthy community, immigration services with base-building, community engagement and organizing.

 About the Position

 The Community Organizing Manager will drive an ambitious program of building local leadership and seeking policy change at the local, regional and state levels.
-Currently, we are working on immigrant rights and tenant protections with an overarching goal to build a more inclusive, equitable Concord.
+Currently, we are working on immigrant rights and housing justice with an overarching goal to build a more inclusive, equitable Contra Costa County.
 We are advocating for tenant protections, developing more affordable housing, and preserving existing affordable housing for very low-income residents.

 The Community Organizing Manager will invest deeply in a team of talented staff and promotores, working with them to align issue campaigns, policy, power building, and leadership training in our immigrant and refugee community.
-This position reports to the Program Director and works in close partnership with the Executive Director.
-Two staff organizers report to the Lead Community Organizer.
+This position will be instrumental in building an engagement and organizing strategy in East Contra Costa County.
+S/he reports to the Executive Director and works in partnership with the Program Director.
+This position will support one lead organizer and several staff organizers and engage the community by developing their leadership to build community power and advocate for equitable policies and programs that improve the well-being of our immigrant and low-income residents.

 - Drive, drive, drive.
 Own the project of aligning issues, policy work, civic engagement, narrative and communications, and building power with our core service programs designed to grow economic opportunity and promote healthy community.
 Work in coalition and develop partnerships to drive the organization forward to building local leadership and power to win.

 - Invest in cutting edge leadership development.
 Expand leadership and organizing training for local residents to be proactive architects of the future of our community.
 Ensure the community’s interests are actively represented in advocacy efforts.
-Build and energize our base for campaigns like securing tenant protections and equitable development that meets the needs of our underserved community.
 Support leaders in creating razor-sharp campaigns.
-Identify and support leaders interested in developing their capacity to sit on local commissions or run for office.

 - Build independent political power.
-Together with our coalitions and allies, grow our base.
+Together with our allies, grow our base.
 Identify local elected leaders who are responsive to the priorities of immigrants, refugees and other low-income community members.
-Build relationships with partner organizations to develop a diverse network of local leaders.

 - Assist in setting strategy and goals.
-Work closely with the Executive Director, Program Director, Board and senior staff to develop and articulate overall community engagement strategy, goals, and plans.
+Work closely with Executive leadership and and your team to develop and articulate overall community engagement strategy, especially in East Contra Costa.
+Develop concrete goals and plans.

 - Manage effectively.
-Help ensure the right people are in the right roles and that there is role clarity at all levels; ensure adequate communication and coordination across the organization to integrate community engagement with MI’s service programs; build and model performance-oriented culture.
+Help ensure the right people are in the right roles and that there is role clarity at all levels; ensure adequate communication and coordination across the organization to integrate community engagement with MI’s service programs.

 The ideal candidate should have the following experience and qualifications: